 “Mineral Resources’ move into the onshore Northern Carnarvon Basin makes sense given the block’s proximity to our own mining projects as well as existing gas infrastructure.
 We look forward to working with Buru to achieving shared success,” he said.

-MRL is progressing its petroleum exploration activities across the Perth Basin with the Lockyer Deep-1 conventional gas well to be drilled in H1 FY22.
+MRL is progressing its petroleum exploration activities across the Perth Basin with the Lockyer Deep-1 conventional gas well to be drilled in first half of 2022.

-The company advised that the Romanesque 3D seismic survey is on track to commence in Q3 FY21 with the objective of identifying drillable targets to bring the 10-terajoule-per-day Red Gully gas processing facility (currently on care and maintenance) in the Shire of Gingin back into production.
+The company advised that the Romanesque 3D seismic survey is on track to commence in the third quarter of 2021 with the objective of identifying drillable targets to bring the 10-terajoule-per-day Red Gully gas processing facility (currently on care and maintenance) in the Shire of Gingin back into production.